 The activities described below are designed to be playful and to address both a deep understanding of interconnectedness and many elementary and middle school state science standards.

 Courses: Our ongoing preschool and homeschool Nature Connection and Earth Care courses will involve observing and interacting with each other, other animals, plants, fungi and mother earth.
-These activities will include building soil; cleaning the atmosphere; preserving water; growing, gathering and preparing food; building structures using natural materials; and horse and other animal care.
+These activities will include building soil; cleaning the atmosphere; preserving water; growing, gathering and preparing food; and building structures using natural materials.

 Groups: We group kids by age so we can select activities that match their current skills.